g-orgo/bot-messagecatcher/README.md

 		},
 		identity: {
 			username: '<YOUR_BOT_USERNAME>',
-			// And yes, you need to mantain the "oauth:".
+			// Yes, you need to mantain the "oauth:".
 			password: '<YOUR_OAUTH_TOKEN>'
 		},
-		// As you can see at my index.js file i opted for use a variable here, but it works too.
+		// If you see my index.js file you'll notice i opted for use a variable here, but it works too.
 		channels: ['<YOUR_CHANNEL_NAME>']
 	});